chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Section II.I: Definitions
 -------------------------

-The next level of the semantic hierarchy will now be defined.
+The next level of the semantic hierarchy will now be constructed.
+Many of the definitions made in this subsection will not be referenced until the final section of this work, when the fundamental properties of Palindromes are established.
+They are given here, due to the natural progression of concept formation dictating they be defined after the notion of Sentence and Corpus is introduced.

 Corpus
 ^^^^^^